ckp7blessed/selenium-instagram-img-downloader/README.md

 # selenium-instagram-img-downloader
-Bot created with Python / Selenium to scrape Instagram hashtag search feed and download images
+Bot created with Python / Selenium to scrape Instagram hashtag search feed with a keyword (eg: "#motivational") and download images